-Lafayette Real Estate Attorneys
+Lafayette and New Iberia Real Estate Attorneys

 Types of Real Estate and Real Estate Transactions

-Residential real estate includes personal homes, townhomes, condominiums, apartments, and other types of property intended as primary private dwellings.
+Residential real estate includes personal homes, townhomes, condominiums, apartments, and other types of property intended as private dwellings.
 Commercial real estate encompasses offices, retail stores, factories, warehouses; any location where businesses operate.
 Property zoned for development into residential property – such as a subdivision or apartment building – is usually labeled commercial real estate until it’s subdivided and sold to individual homeowners or leased to tenants.

 Real estate litigation typically occurs when an agreement or transaction between two entities, such as individuals or businesses, goes awry.
 Some common examples of agreements and transactions in residential or commercial real estate are: